Has a company called Account Control Technology started calling you? It’s probably because you have an unpaid debt that they are trying to collect.

 In fact, it’s possible that the debt isn’t even yours to begin with.

-To prevent you from paying for someone else’s debt, you should request debt validation from Account Control Technology within 30 days of their first contact with you.
+To prevent you from paying for someone else’s debt, you should request debt validation from them within 30 days of their first contact with you.

 Even if you know that the debt belongs to you, you should still ask for validation.

-That is because you can dispute the debt if Account Control Technology has any information incorrect about your debt.
+That is because you can dispute the debt if they have any information incorrect about your debt.
 This is how many people get debts taken off their record without paying a dime.